 Caster and Camber Angles

-Aftermarket products are sometimes used if a rare camber adjustment is necessary.
-Some vehicles utilize an upper strut mount that has slots to adjust the camber accordingly.
-Others use an eccentric bolt and cam that when rotated, moves the top of the tire inward and outward, adjusting the camber angle.
-Adjusting the camber angle on a vehicle will affect the total toe.
-Check and adjust toe after adjusting the camber or caster angle.
+Aftermarket products are installed if a rare camber adjustment is necessary.
+Some vehicles utilize an upper strut mount with slots to adjust the camber accordingly.
+Others use an eccentric bolt and cam that, when rotated, moves the top of the tire inward and outward, adjusting the camber angle.
+Adjusting the camber angle on a vehicle affects the total toe.
+Check and adjust the toe after adjusting the camber or caster angle.